PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
+3. Audit the adjacent `_sanitize_terminal_transpose_before_dequantize` as the next bounded quantization-cleanup candidate.
+Preserve its two distinct sanitization/removal statistics, public terminal-output rename behavior, and ordered pruning while replacing its repeated producer/consumer maps only if one maintained index can express both subphases exactly.
-3. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
+4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
-4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
+5. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
-5. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
+6. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not create a pull request.